worldline/vuejs-training/docs/views/README.md

 - `src`: the sources of your project
 - `public`: all the content that will be directly put at the root of the web server, without going through Webpack
 - `package.json`: the NPM package information of the project (version, dependencies, scripts etc.)
-- `vue.config.js`: a configuration file for Vue CLI for this project
+- `vue.config.js`: the configuration file for Vite on this project

 Other configuration files for the build tools can also be found here.